-- 'Reflective practitioner journal'.
+- 'Reflective practitioner journal' due no later than Sunday May 1, at midnight.
 Following your applied facilitation practice, you will write a short reflective practitioner journal, as per the instructions in the Guidance Note, to articulate your learning points from practice and to develop your habits as a reflective practitioner.
-This can be turned in at the same time as the Self-assessment paper (see below)- 75 points - Self-assessment and growth plan paper due no later than Monday 27 April, at 8:00am.
+This can be turned in at the same time as the Self-assessment paper (see below)- 75 points - Self-assessment and growth plan paper due no later than Sunday May 1, at midnight.
 This paper should be no longer than 3-4 pages single spaced.
-The purpose of this paper is have an opportunity to honestly evaluate your own personal strengths and challenges in group processes as a member of a group, as a facilitator or leader, and as a process designer in settings where you expect to find yourself in the future.
+The purpose of this paper is to have an opportunity to honestly evaluate your own personal strengths and challenges in group processes as a member of a group, as a facilitator or leader, and as a process designer in settings where you expect to find yourself in the future.
 You are encouraged to use insights from your reflective practitioner journal, as well as feedback received from the facilitation practice experience.
 You should also refer to key ideas from your readings and class to deepen your assessment, using proper citations for all references.
 125 points - Instructor feedback and coaching meeting.
-During the week of 27April 1 May, you will have a one-to-one meeting with the class instructor, who will provide feedback and opportunities for discussion of your development as a practitioner.
+During the week of May 2-6, you will have a one-to-one meeting with the class instructor, who will provide feedback and opportunities for discussion of your development as a practitioner.